A Week on the Backwaters: An Alleppey Slow-Travel Guide

 Day 7: Departure (Sort Of)

-Bought a ticket to Kochi for the next morning instead.
+Buy a ticket to Kochi for the next morning instead.

 Total spend for 7 days: approximately 18,000 INR (~$215).
-Accommodation (8,400 INR), houseboat (8,500 INR split with travel partner), canoe tour (800 INR), kayak (2,000 INR), food and transport (the rest).
+Accommodation (8,400 INR), houseboat (8,500 INR split two ways), canoe tour (800 INR), kayak (2,000 INR), food and transport (the rest).
 Kerala is absurdly affordable.

 Verdict: Alleppey isn't the houseboat destination.
 It's the backwater destination.
 The houseboats are one way in.
 The canoes, the kayaks, the village walks, and the toddy shop fish fry — those are the real thing.